AlanRuro/AlanRuro/README.md

 ### Hi there 👋 I'm Alan

 Welcome to my GitHub profile!
-I'm a student of Computer Engineering at Tec de Monterrey, with a keen interest in backend, databases, and operating systems.
+I'm a student of a B. S. in Computer Science and Technology at Tec de Monterrey, with a keen interest in backend, databases, and operating systems.

 ## 🚀 About Me
 - 🎓 Currently studying at Tec de Monterrey.